 Laney Amps IRT112 Guitar Cabinet

-Another excellent 1X12” cabinet in the sub-$200 price range is this model from Laney Amps’ Ironheart series.
+Another excellent 1X12” cabinet in a low price range is this model from Laney Amps’ Ironheart series.
 This cabinet is designed with easy portability in mind.
 It’s compact and lightweight, with ergonomic handles built right in to the sides so you can move it easily to rehearsals and gigs.
 It’s designed to pair perfectly with other Ironheart equipment, but the high-end electronics will sound just as impressive paired with a wide range of set-ups.

 The custom HH driver installed in this cabinet has a power handling of 80 watts (see full specs), enough to deliver a massive sound.
 It’s designed for clarity and punch, making it ideal for soloists who want to make sure every note they play is heard from the top of their range to the bottom.
 The casing is just as impressive as the sound, ruggedly built and with an attractive modern look.
 While it’s the priciest model on this list, the versatility and build quality of this amp makes it worthy of your consideration.